The-Marcy-Lab-School/intro-to-fetch-lab/README.md

  ## Feature 1: Star Wars API.

 Somewhere on your webpage, you should make a button with the words `Get Opening Crawl` and a `div` with an `id` of `star-wars`.
 When the user clicks on the button, it will add the opening crawl of one of the Star Wars movies to your `#star-wars` div.
 You will be using the [Star Wars API](https://swapi.dev/documentation).
-If the user clicks on the button again, even though the opening crawl is already displayed, then nothing about your webapge should change.
+If the user clicks on the button again, since the opening crawl is already displayed, then nothing about your webapage should change (in order words, we should **not** see two opening crawls).

 You can make a request to `GET https://swapi.dev/api/films/1/`.